 You will benefit from a range of support as you progress through your studies.
-This will come from your tutors, from your learning coaches (who can help you access support for a range of needs, whether academic, practical, social or emotional) and from industry contacts with whom you might work.
+This will come from your lecturers, from your personal tutors (who can help you access support for a range of needs, whether academic, practical, social or emotional) and from visiting industry contacts with whom you might work.

-When you join us, you will be assigned a Learning Coach, who will be your main contact for your day-to-day needs.
-You will meet with your Learning Coach and a small group of other students on a regular basis, but you will also benefit from regular individual tutorials, during which you can discuss your learning progress and other issues.
-Your Learning Coach will receive regular feedback from your subject teachers and will also monitor your attendance.
+When you join us, you will be assigned a personal tutor, who will be your main contact for your day-to-day needs.
+You will meet with your persoanl tutor and a small group of other students on a regular basis, but you will also benefit from regular individual tutorials, during which you can discuss your learning progress and other issues.
+Your persoanl tutor will receive regular feedback from your subject teachers and will also monitor your attendance.

 Careers and university advice

-In addition to ongoing advice and support from tutors and industry professionals, we will also offer you a formal ‘Looking Forward’ programme, our own course dedicated to university choices, UCAS applications, work placements, job opportunities and internships.
+In addition to ongoing advice and support from tutors and industry professionals, we will also offer you a formal ‘Progressions’ programme, which is our own course dedicated to university choices, UCAS applications, work placements, job opportunities and internships.
 Regular events will ensure information is available to you and your parents on grants, loans and fees to support further study and on taking the first steps into work.

-When you enrol, you will receive more information on how to join our elected Student Board, who will be actively involved in decision-making and will bring a student perspective to the overall organisation.
+At the beginning of your course, you will receive more information on how to join our elected Student Board, who are actively involved in decision-making and bring a student perspective to the overall organisation and daily life of the college.

 Assessment and reporting